DevOfCredit/scaling-goggles/README.md

-AI chatbot agent that "ingests" PDF documents, stores embeddings in a vector database (Supabase), and then answers user queries using OpenAI (or another LLM provider) utilising LangChain and LangGraph as orchestration frameworks.
+AI chatbot agent that ingests PDF documents, stores embeddings in a vector database (Supabase), and then answers user queries using OpenAI (or another LLM provider) utilising LangChain and LangGraph as orchestration frameworks.